 Just 40 miles away from us here in Glastonbury lies the entrance to Exmoor National Park.
-A little over an hours drive and you reach stunning Somerset Countryside full of fantastic walks, historical sites and my favourite wild Exmoor ponies.
+A little over an hour’s drive and you reach the stunning Somerset Countryside full of fantastic walks, historical sites, and my favourite wild Exmoor ponies.

-The pretty medieval town of Dunster is home of the 11th century National Trust owned and operated Dunster Castle.
-Cobbled lanes full of cafes, restaurants and pubs lead to the Yarn market, the main industry of the town up until recent times.
+The pretty medieval town of Dunster is home to the 11th-century National Trust-owned and operated Dunster Castle.
+Cobbled lanes full of cafes, restaurants, and pubs lead to the Yarn market, the main industry of the town up until recent times.

 Coming down off of the hill you pass through Moorland full of Wild Deer and Exmoor Ponies.

-The walk takes you back into Dunster where you are spoiled for tearooms, pubs and cafes but my favourite is the Methodist Chapel that has been converted to the Chapel House Cafe by owners Gareth and Jonny.
+The walk takes you back into Dunster where you are spoiled for tearooms, pubs, and cafes but my favourite is the Methodist Chapel which has been converted to the Chapel House Cafe by owners Gareth and Jonny.
 The most gorgeous building to drink coffee and eat delicious food.

 A highly recommended day trip from us here in Glastonbury.